pojntfx/hydrapp/README.md

 ?
 Which project type do you want to generate?:
     rest: Simple starter project with a REST API to connect the frontend and backend
     forms: Traditional starter project with Web 1.0-style forms to connect the frontend and backend
-    panrpc-parcel: Complete starter project with bi-directional panrpc RPCs to connect the frontend and backend (based on the Parcel bundler)
+    react-panrpc: Complete starter project with bi-directional panrpc RPCs to connect the frontend and backend (based on the Parcel bundler)
 ```

 Next, set your app ID; this can be anything that's a valid reverse FQDN, e.g. the GitHub repo you're using: